Research

 We are working on bacterial T3SS systems, their regulators and their secreted effectors to understand how signaling systems in the eukaryotic host can be manipulated by bacterial pathogens.
 These studies provide novel insight into the molecular workings of eukaryotic signal transduction.
 Our work at UT Southwestern is accomplished using a broad range of tools, including biochemistry, molecular microbiology, protein chemistry, structural biology, yeast genetics, cell biology, and more.

-We study the virulence mechanisms of Vibrio parahaemolyticus (pictured above using confocal microscopy, infecting HeLa cells).
-V. parahaemolyticus is a Gram-negative bacterium commonly found in marine and estuarine environments.
+We study the virulence mechanisms of Vibrio parahaemolyticus (Vpara, pictured above using confocal microscopy, infecting HeLa cells).
+Vpara is a Gram-negative bacterium commonly found in marine and estuarine environments.
 Infection typically results from consumption of contaminated shellfish and leads to acute gastroenteritis.
 Individuals who are immunocompromised or burdened with pre-existing health conditions are at high risk for severe, potentially lethal complications.
-The V. parahaemolyticus genome contains two pathogenicity island - encoded type III secretion systems (T3SS1 and T3SS2), with corresponding effectors (Vops) that contribute to its pathogenicity.
+The Vpara genome contains two pathogenicity island - encoded type III secretion systems (T3SS1 and T3SS2), with corresponding effectors (Vops) that contribute to its pathogenicity.
+T3SS2 transcription is regulated by a co-component signal transduction system VtrA/VtrC that senses bile acids in the host gut.
+VtrA/VtrC is differentially activated by microbiome modified bile acids TDC (activator) and CDC (antagonist), opening the possibility of Vpara pathogenicity being influenced by an individual's microbiome.

 Vibrio T3SS1

-Our studies demonstrate V. parahaemolyticus uses T3SS1 to orchestrate host cell death by autophagy induction, cell blebbing, cell rounding, and then cell lysis.
-We found deleting one effector, VopQ, completely abolished autophagy induction in infected cells (Burdette et al., Mol Microbiol 2009).
+Our studies demonstrate Vpara uses T3SS1 to orchestrate host cell death by autophagy induction, cell blebbing, cell rounding, and then cell lysis.
+We found deleting one effector, VopQ, completely abolished autophagy induction in infected cells.
 The next step entails collapse of the actin cytoskeleton with synchronized rounding of infected cells.
-We attributed the cell rounding to VopS, an effector that AMPylates the Rho family of GTPases, thereby preventing them from interacting with downstream signaling molecules (Yarbrough et al., Science 2009).
-Another T3SS1 effector VPA0450 induces membrane blebbing and facilitate host cell lysis via its inositol polyphosphate 5-phosphatase activity that disrupts the dynamic interaction of the cell membrane with the actin cytoskeleton (Broberg et al., Science 2010).
-Many other effectors are thought to contribute to V. parahaemolyticus - mediated cell death.
+We attributed the cell rounding to VopS, an effector that AMPylates the Rho family of GTPases, thereby preventing them from interacting with downstream signaling molecules.
+Another T3SS1 effector VPA0450 induces membrane blebbing and facilitate host cell lysis via its inositol polyphosphate 5-phosphatase activity that disrupts the dynamic interaction of the cell membrane with the actin cytoskeleton.
+Many other effectors are thought to contribute to Vpara - mediated cell death.
 Future investigations will be directed at understanding the molecular mechanisms they employ to disrupt host cell signaling and promote infection.

 Vibrio T3SS1 orchestrates host cell death